stateofindiasbirds/.github/profile/README.md

 ### The repositories

-All the code associated with the main SoIB report analyses are open source and available in _this repo_.
+All the code associated with the main SoIB report analyses are open source and available in [this repo](https://github.com/stateofindiasbirds/soib_2023).
 In addition to this, there are other repositories for auxiliary analyses or offshoot projects using the comprehensive SoIB dataset of abundance trends and range sizes of Indian birds.

 ### The SoIB partnership